Bible Prophecy in Chronology series (post #22)

-People tend to think of Christ’s Second Coming as the end of something.
-It is the end of the tribulation period.
+People tend to think of Christ’s Second Coming as the end of something (It is the end of the tribulation period.
 It is the end of a dispensation.
-It is the end of human history as we know it.
-And all these things are certainly true.
+It is the end of human history as we know it.)
+And, of course, all these things are certainly true.
 However, I think it is better to think of Christ’s Second Coming as the beginning of something.
 It is the beginning of Christ’s thousand-year reign upon the earth, the kingdom age.
 But before the clock can start ticking on those 1,000 years there are some major foundational matters to which Jesus must attend.
 This post is all about those foundational matters.

 #1: Satan and the other fallen angels will be imprisoned in the bottomless pit for the 1,000 years.